 Can anyone do the Inca Trail?

-Peruvians highly value this original unpaved trail and surrounding environment, therefore, it is a privilege to have the experience to do the Inca trail.
-Only 500 people per day are able to do the trail per day, 300 being cooks, guides, and porters.
+Peruvians highly value this original unpaved trail and the surrounding environment.
+Therefore, it is a privilege to have the experience to do the Inca trail.
+Only 500 people per day are able to do the trial per day, 300 being cooks, guides, and porters.
 You MUST pre-purchase the permit at least a few months in advance.
 Permits can sell out as earlier as 6 months in advance, so it is recommended to buy the tickets sooner than later!

 Best time to do the Inca Trail:

 There are two seasons- the dry and the wet season.
-The wet season is from November to March, and the dry season between April and October.
-As expected, the dry season is more ideal and popular for tourists, but it is winter for other parts of South America so there are generally less travelers.
-IMPORTANT: The trail is closed in February due to the rainy season and maintenance, which makes it difficult to access the trails.
+The wet season is from November to March, and the dry season is between April and October.
+As expected, the dry season is more ideal and popular for tourists, but it is winter for other parts of South America so there are generally fewer travelers.
+IMPORTANT: The trail is closed in February due to the rainy season and maintenance.
+Which makes it difficult to access the trails.

 What to Bring to the Inca Trail: